Factbox - Impact on banks from Britain's vote to leave the EU

 Britain's planned departure from the European Union opens the door for a UK-Swiss deal covering financial services, said Boris Collardi, chief executive at Julius Baer, Switzerland's third-biggest private bank.

-(Compiled by Noor Zainab Hussain and Esha Vaish in Bengaluru; Editing by Mark Heinrich, Elaine Hardcastle and Pritha Sarkar)
+(Compiled by Noor Zainab Hussain and Esha Vaish in Bengaluru; editing by Jason Neely)

-ROME Italy on Friday approved an emergency decree that will stop Veneto Banca from having to repay 86 million euros of subordinated bonds due to mature next week.

-TOKYO Japan's Takata Corp , facing bankruptcy over the biggest recall in automotive history, would stop making air-bag inflators after completing a global recall, under a restructuring plan under consideration by its steering committee, sources told Reuters on Friday.